HealthAn Increase in Anxiety and Other Emotions Is Completely Natural After the...

 Professor of Psychology at University of Massachusetts Boston

-Dr. Tahirah Abdullah is an Assistant Professor at the University of Massachusetts Boston and received her M.S. and Ph.D. in Clinical Psychology from the University of Kentucky.
-Her research focuses on the impact of racism and discrimination on mental health, ethnocultural factors, barriers to help-seeking, and stigma of mental health treatment among Blacks in the U.S., with the goal of improving mental health services and reducing stigma in the Black community.
+Dr. Tahirah Abdullah is an Assistant Professor in the Psychology Department at the University of Massachusetts Boston.
+She completed her M.S. and Ph.D. in Clinical Psychology at the University of Kentucky, and received a B.A. in Psychology and Africana Studies from the University of Miami.
+Dr. Abdullah conducts research with the Black Mental Health Advocacy and Research Team on mental health and mental health treatment among Blacks in the US.

 Assistant Professor of Psychology at Salem State University